Cerberus-ik/rr-live/Riot-GG-LEGACY/README.md

 - We get every game from a summoner with the ``getMatchlist`` api and filter them for:
     - Being played after Runes Reforged got implemented
     - Not already being parsed
-- We only save the important information from a game: Runes, Patch and the timestamp in a database
+- We only save the important information from a game: Runes, Patch and the timestamp in a separate file.

-### Why we no longer use separate files for games.
+### Why separated files for each game?
-The way we saved our games made it impossible to load games in small chunks.
-We always had to read every single game into memory and process it.
-If the program crashed we had to begin at 0.
-Due to the inefficiency in loading so many files it took around 1 hour to process all of our games and bring them in our ajax format.
-We switched to a local database until we have our own server.
-Which benefits do we get by using a database?
-- smaller file footprints
-- faster storing
-- faster access
-- more flexibility
-- faster processing

-### Why we used files at the start of this project
-We always had the intention to switch over to a database but until we had a big and powerful one we wanted to store them locally.
-This meant that we could easily write a program that would convert our local files and stores them in a database.
-We underestimated the file overhead in windows and the amount of games we would actually get.
+We don't have a server that could handle the amount of games we get.
+We want to switch to a database in the future since it has a much smaller overhead.
+With such small file sizes we talk about a 50% file size overhead.
+But this is not a problem with big hard drives.
+We could just smash every game into a single file but this would slow down ``GG`` dramatically.
+We would have to save the file every time we make changes to it since we don't want to make unnecessary calls.
+And checking if a game has already been downloaded is quite slow as well.
+Reading through such a big file instead of just checking if a file is present in a certain folder is significantly slower.

 #### Step 1 load the summoners
 Our ``SG`` gives us the baseline for getting games with ``GG``.
 We started of with ``5000`` summoners